For Who? – Frequently Asked Questions

 Yes.
 The amount you are allowed to earn on top of your retirement income varies according to different factors.
 Contact the Deutsche Rentenversicherung for more information.

 No. At least one participant in the group must be a member of the Smart cooperative, and will be the contact person for the contract.
-Group participants who are not Smart members can receive payments by sending invoices to the cooperative, using their own tax number.
-If they are also members of Smart, they can also get an employment contract to receive their payments.
+Group participants who are not Smart members can only receive payments by sending invoices to the cooperative, using their own tax number.